elija-feigl/FitViewer/README.md

 [FitViewer](https://github.com/elija-feigl/FitViewer) for context based zoning and cropping of cryo-EM maps using pseudoatomic models fitting into cryo-EM electrondensity maps of lattice based DNA origami structures

 # Usage

 start the interactive Jupyter-Notebook by executing the the following command from the repository directory:
 ```
 jupyter notebook viewertool.ipynb
 ```
 Step by step instructions are provided in the Jupyter notebook
+Note: your notebook has to run with the correct [ipython kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html), to access all dependencies.

 # Requirements
 [FitViewer](https://github.com/elija-feigl/FitViewer) is currently distributed as a [Jupyter Notebook](https://jupyter.org/documentation).
 It requires an [ipytohn kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) with the follwoing dependencies: